 Figure 2.
 Temporal spans of data sources used in the GTHA housing market database (part of the diagram from 1999 to 2017; Census, TTS variables and Teranet data are available up to 1986).

-Temporal matching between Teranet records and DMTI data could be done directly: DMTI land use for each year from 2001 to 2014 was spatially joined with a subset of Teranet records from the corresponding year; such approach ignores changes of land use that occur within a year, but recognizes land use changes that happen between the years for which DMTI land use data was available.
+Temporal matching between Teranet records and DMTI data could be done directly: DMTI land use for each year from 2001 to 2014 was spatially joined with a subset of Teranet records from the corresponding year; this approach ignores changes of land use that occur within a year, but recognizes land use changes that happen between the years for which DMTI land use data was available.
 Since the detailed land use provided by the Department of Geography was collected at a single point in time, it was joined to all Teranet records, keeping in mind that it is most accurate around its time of collection in 2012 and 2013.

 As for Teranet and Census / TTS variables, they could be matched in a number of ways, such as: